Kepong: Infrastructure

-DUKE Highway Phase 2, a 7.4 km elevated tolled highway which connects Bandar Sri Damansara and Segambut.
+The Duta–Ulu Klang Expressway (DUKE) Phase 2, a 7.4 km long elevated tolled highway connects Bandar Sri Damansara and Segambut.
 This highway has interchanges located at Menjalara and Segambut.

 Transportation

 Public transport

 There are two KTM stations: Kepong station and the later built Kepong Sentral station (which is a connecting station to the MRT Putrajaya line).
 Both stations are located on the KTM Komuter Port Klang Line.
 Kepong Sentral is also served by a limited number of ETS services (KL to Ipoh).

 The MRT Putrajaya line has five stations serving Kepong, which are Sri Damansara Timur (connecting station to Kepong Sentral KTM), Metro Prima, Kepong Baru, Jinjang and Sri Delima stations.
 The stations opened in June 2022 as part of the line's Phase One operation.

 RapidKL, SJ Bus and Selangor Omnibus provides bus transport in the area.

 Politics

 Kepong is one of the 11 parliamentary constituencies of the federal territory of Kuala Lumpur represented in the Malaysian Parliament.
 The current Member of Parliament representing the constituency is Lim Lip Eng from the Pakatan Harapan-Democratic Action Party.